KociOrges/pytag/README.md

 ![workflow](https://user-images.githubusercontent.com/30604050/28795721-d8093606-7632-11e7-82c1-ca86d2a7fedf.png)

 ## Tutorial
-We will run pyTag using some BibTex files generated from a keyword search in PubMed database.
+We will run ```pyTag``` using some BibTex files generated from a keyword search in PubMed database.
 Let's say that we were interested to explore the publications related to Crohn's Disease and Ulcerative Colitis in the context of Nutrition, for the years 2015 and 2016.
-For that purpose, in PubMed database we have searched for the Boolean keywords: (Crohn's AND Nutrition) and (Ulcerative Colitis AND Nutrition) between 2015 and 2016, to obtain the relevant literature.
-For each search, we have labelled and extracted the citations in external files, using the “Citation Manager” function in MEDLINE (tagged) format.
-Next, we have imported these files into EndNote, to export them in BibTeX format where every reference is described with an associated PubMed ID.
+For that purpose, in PubMed database we have searched for the Boolean keywords: ```(Crohn's AND Nutrition)``` and ```(Ulcerative Colitis AND Nutrition)``` between ```2015 and 2016```, to obtain the relevant literature.
+For each search, we have labelled and extracted the citations in external files, using the “Citation Manager” function in ```MEDLINE``` (tagged) format.
+Next, we have imported these files into ```EndNote```, to export them in BibTeX format where every reference is described with an associated PubMed ID.
 Here, we have put the generated BibTex files for each keyword search inside the folder BibTex files/.

 ```
 $ ls